Landscaping at EPA Facilities

 In order to conserve water, EPA strives to eliminate water used for landscape irrigation.
 EPA facilities use native and low-water plant species, so very few facilities irrigate the landscape.

 - EPA’s Research Triangle Park Main Campus in North Carolina was designed to have minimal impact on the native woodland landscape.
 Native and drought-tolerant plants were incorporated within the landscaped design, and no irrigation is required.

-- The Mid-Continent Ecology Division Laboratory in Duluth, Minnesota, converted two acres of lawn in front of the laboratory to northern boreal meadow, native to northeastern Minnesota.
+- The Great Lakes Toxicology and Ecology Division in Duluth, Minnesota, converted two acres of lawn in front of the laboratory to northern boreal meadow, native to northeastern Minnesota.
 No irrigation is required to maintain the meadow, and only occasional maintenance is needed to control exotic species and remove unwanted plants.